OwainWilliams/Python/README.md

 + If you are running VS Code and installing packages via pip - make sure you run VS Code as an admin!
 If you don't, things don't install correctly!

++ If a folder has a file called __init__.py within it, this means this folder is a package